Membership Inference Attacks against Large Audio Language Models: Introduction

 \section{Introduction}

-Large Audio Language Models (LALMs) ~\cite{ghosh2025audioflamingo2audiolanguage,liu2025seallmsaudiolargeaudiolanguagemodels,rubenstein2023audiopalmlargelanguagemodel,lu2025desta25audiogeneralpurposelargeaudio,goel2025audioflamingo3advancing,chu2023qwenaudioadvancinguniversalaudio,tang2023salmonn} have recently emerged as a powerful paradigm for multimodal reasoning, unifying tasks such as speech recognition and audio captioning within a single framework.
+Large Audio Language Models (LALMs) ~\cite{ghosh2025audio,liu2025seallmsaudiolargeaudiolanguagemodels,rubenstein2023audiopalmlargelanguagemodel,lu2026desta2,ghosh2026audio,chu2023qwenaudioadvancinguniversalaudio,tang2024salmonn} have recently emerged as a powerful paradigm for multimodal reasoning, unifying tasks such as speech translation, sound event detection, and music understanding within a single framework.
 While these models achieve impressive generalization by training on massive web-scale datasets, they raise critical concerns regarding privacy and copyright, particularly whether sensitive audio content is memorized during training.